Guri-cccc/EE405A-2022-F1-simulation/README.md

 Therefore, it is a proper environment to implement such as vehicle control, simple mapping, and localization algorithm.
 We hope you to try whatever you want to test in this simulator.

 As the class progresses, you can experience installing sensors required for algorithms in the vehicle and using them to integrate them into their own algorithms.
-We can modifiy the origin f1tenth model for you to use an IMU sensor, 2D LiDAR scanner, camera.
+We can modifiy the origin f1tenth model for you to use an IMU sensor, and camera.
-Finally, we will use the same track model as the students experimenting on a real vehicle basis.
+Finally, we will use the simular track model as the students experimenting on a real vehicle basis.

 ## A. Install guide